 Famous examples – Sony and Ericsson for telecommunications, Microsoft healthcare intelligence products with General Electric GE health-related technologies to form Caradigm

 Mergers and Acquisitions (M&A) – is where two businesses come together to form a single company.
-While mergers, also known as ‘merger of equals’, are where two companies come together as one, acquisitions are where one company takes over another into its fold.
+While mergers, also known as ‘mergers of equals, are where two companies come together as one, acquisitions are where one company takes over another into its fold.

 Famous examples – Google’s acquisition of Android, the merger between Exxon and Mobile